kristinbranson/FlyDiscoAnalysis/goldblum/README.md

 ========

-Goldblum is a Matlab program that collects FlyDisco experiments off of a set of rig computers and analyzes.
+Goldblum is a Matlab program that collects FlyDisco experiments off of a set of rig computers and analyzes them.
 It is intended to be run automatically on a schedule, typically once a day, at night after data collection for the day has concluded.